thomassuedbroecker/ce-cns-multi-tenant/documentation/README.md

 #### Basic Flow

 1. Insert email address
-2. Based on the domain of your email address you are routed to the right tenant ( example `blog.de` and `blog.com`)
+2. Based on the domain of your email address you are routed to the right tenant (examples `blog.de` and `blog.com`)
-3. Login to the right realm on the Identity and Access Management system
+3. Login to the right realm on the identity and access management system
 4. The articles are displayed according to the user role and tenant.

-* Example basic flow implementation (local machine)
+Here an example basic flow implementation at the local machine.

 ![](images/very-basic-mulit-tenant.gif)